Atharav1805/Racing-team---Trainee-assignments/README.md

 This repository contains assignments done during my tenure as a Trainee in the Driverless division of IIT Bombay Racing.

-# Below are the visual representations of the ZED camera synchronization methods.
+Below are the visual representations of the ROS2 node created for synchronizing data from ZED camera (left and right)

 ## ZED Camera Auto Synchronization